Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment registry

 \section{Differential privacy deployment registry}

 We instantiated the registry as an interactive interface, built in JavaScript (using libraries such as DataTables.js\footnote{\url{https://datatables.net/}} and D3.js\footnote{\url{https://d3js.org/}}), HTML, and CSS.
-We designed the registry to be usable by a practitioner interested in deploying DP or evaluating DP deployments.
-While the original proposal for a registry~\cite{dwork2019differential} suggested its value for a broader range of audiences, like policymakers, we narrow our scope to addressing the needs of practitioners as a first step.
+We designed to be usable by technically skilled practitioners (e.g., privacy engineers or technical leads) interested in deploying DP or evaluating DP deployments.
+While the original proposal for a registry~\cite{dwork2019differential} suggested its value for a broader range of audiences, like policymakers, we address the needs of practitioners as a first step.
 As such, we designed the registry keeping the following practitioner-oriented design goals (DGs) in mind.
+The registry should help a user: